Sphere Drawing Tutorial

 Hold out your pencil, making sure that your arm and elbow are straight.
 Close one of your eyes and measure the width of the sphere, as shown above, indicating the end of the measurement with your finger.

-Keeping your finger on the pencil, compare the width of the sphere (that you have just measured) to the height of the sphere.
+Keeping that finger on your pencil, compare the width of the sphere that you have just measured, to the height of the sphere.

 My measurements show that my sphere is slightly wider than it is tall.

 I have already indicated the approximate height and width of the sphere.
 I choose to leave the width of the sphere as I have already drawn it, and edit the height.

 I measure the width of the sphere with my pencil...

 ... compare it to the height, and adjust as needed.

 Drawing the Contour of the Sphere

 Instead of thinking of the contour of the sphere as one solid line, imagine that it is made up of a series of planes created by multiple straight lines.